-The Director’s office was on the second floor.
-The receptionist was AWOL, probably at the hospital.
-Quinn opened the door and saw a suited chimpanzee sitting behind the Director’s oak desk.
+The Director’s office was three levels up on the second floor.
+The receptionist was AWOL, probably at the hospital with their boss.
+Quinn opened the door and saw a suited and bespectacled chimpanzee sitting behind the director’s oak desk.

 “Commissioner,” Quinn said, walking in.
 “To what do we owe the surprise?”